 - Toll-free, local and vanity numbers.
-When setting up your account, you can choose from a list of free toll-free, local and vanity numbers.
-You can decide which numbers you use for incoming and outgoing messages, and customize how your identification information shows up on recipients' caller ID.
+You can choose from a list of toll-free, local and vanity numbers when creating your account.
+You decide which numbers you use for incoming and outgoing messages, and customize how your identification information shows up on recipients' caller ID.

 - Fax storage.
 Up to 200 faxes can be stored indefinitely in an online account.

-In our conversations with RingCentral, we found the company's customer service representatives to be calm, courteous and friendly.
-Each question about the features, pricing structure, and other aspects of the service that we asked about, posing as a potential client, was met with a quick and clear answer.
+As part of our research and evaluation of online fax vendors, we interacted with RingCentral's customer service to get an idea of what the average user could experience if faced with a dilemma.
+In our conversations with RingCentral, the company's customer service representatives were calm, courteous and friendly.
+We asked questions about the company's features, pricing structure and other aspects of the service, posing as a potential client.
+In each instance, we were met with a quick and clear answer.

 Additional support is available through the company's community support forum, which has more than 4,000 discussion topics.
-RingCentral also offers a live chat support function and online support tickets.
+RingCentral offers live chat support and online support tickets.

-For those who prefer speaking to an actual person, telephone support is available as well.
-It's important to note, however, that 24/7 phone support is only available with the Fax 1,500 plan and up.
-Users of the Fax 750 plan still receive phone support, but not 24/7 access.
-They can call for support between 5 a.m. and 6 p.m.
+For those who prefer speaking to an actual person, telephone support is available.
+However, 24/7 phone support is only available with the Fax 1,500 plan and up.
+Users of the Fax 750 plan still receive phone support, but not around-the-clock assistance.
+Customers can support between 5 a.m. and 6 p.m.
 PST, Monday through Friday, excluding holidays.
-Non-English support is available Monday through Friday, 9 a.m. to 6 p.m.
+Non-English support is offered Monday through Friday, 9 a.m. to 6 p.m.
 Central European Time.

 Previous Best Picks

 At Business News Daily, we are dedicated to finding the best products and services for small businesses.
 We know that your time is limited, and we invest hours into research and testing so you feel confident about our recommendations.